Alberto199810/Master-s-thesis-Moneyball-II/README.md

 ● A pitch where the best 11 players by the likability parameter (divided by role) are represented.
 ```

-Here, a preview with some screenshots of the three plots:
+Here, a preview with some screenshots of the three plots (various interactive filters can be applied to plots):

 <img src="https://raw.githubusercontent.com/Alberto199810/Master-s-thesis-Moneyball-II/main/boxplot.png" width="750">